rickybassom/gmn-python-api/docs/data_directory.rst

 Data Directory
 ==============

 The GMN provides a `Data Directory`_ of trajectory summary CSV data.
-The gmn-python-api library allows you to read from the directory (see `data_directory API reference section`_ for function and variable details).
+The gmn-python-api library allows you to read from the directory (see `data_directory API Reference section`_ for function and variable details).

 Example 1: